 When fossils and sedimentary rock strata were being discovered and used to disprove Genesis, believers often defaulted to explaining that the fossil bones were just a fictional reality, that God put them there to test our faith.
 This version defaulted to “God’s miraculous power”, perhaps because it seemed too difficult to believe that the Flood could have caused such colossal re-structuring of Earth’s landscape; or that in the pre-Flood world dinosaurs were roaming about.
 We have a similar problem nowadays: it’s difficult to believe that a universe so vast could have been created so quickly or that starlight could have arrived instantly to Earth.

 A better response to the phenomena of fossils and sedimentary rock strata might have gone something like this, “We think they had something to do with the Genesis Flood.
 Right now we don’t fully understand it, but that doesn’t mean that Genesis is false; it only means we don’t have enough information yet.”
 The anti-creationists, with their millions-of-years of prior ages, certainly did not know what they were talking about; but the creationists did not yet have much of a handle on the issue, so at the time it was difficult to provide a clear-cut case or comprehensive analysis in support of the Genesis account. . .
 Until believing scientists got to work and published The Genesis Flood – a thorough scientific investigation of evolutionary doctrine that served to kick off the Creationist movement back in the 1950’s.

 And as we shall see further ahead, in this issue about starlight and its companion Big Bang Theory, the cosmologists really don’t know what they’re talking about.
-They enjoy the search for logical explanations and all its complexities, but it’s a futile search, trying to explain the universe’s origin without God.
+They enjoy the search for complex explanations, but it’s a futile search, trying to explain the universe’s origin without God.
 And worst of all, it sows confusion, unbelief, purposelessness, and a vague sense of hopelessness in the collective mind of humanity.